oliverenhu/Firewall/asgn5/README.md

 INSTRUCTIONS

 This program is intended to be run in the Ubuntu Virtual Box with PuTTY and in order to run program you will be given a list of commands when running the program using '-h'.You will provide the program with a file and it will encode the file into the output file specified.
+The encoder works with resource decoder however fails pipeline.